 The Executive Committee is governed by applicable legislation, the by-laws of CaixaBank and the regulations of the Board of Directors of CaixaBank.
-The Executive Committee has been delegated all of the responsibilities and powers available to it both legally and under CaixaBank's by-laws.
+The Board of Directors has delegated all of its powers in favour of the Executive Committee, except for those which cannot be delegated pursuant to the provisions of the Spanish Companies Law, the Board Regulations and CaixaBank's bylaws.